 Thank you for your interest in the University of Redlands School of Business International Programs.
 Below are answers to some of the most frequently asked questions about our programs.

-To secure your place on one of our 2019 programs, we’ll need a deposit in the form of a check or credit card payment of $500.
-Please note that this is a non-refundable deposit and will go towards payment of your travel costs.
+To secure your place on one of our programs, we’ll need a deposit in the form of a check or credit card payment of $500.
+This deposit will be applied toward payment of your travel costs.
+Please note that the deposit is refundable up to 90 days prior to trip departure.
+After that time, the deposit is non-refundable.

 You will need to complete and submit your Registration Packet by mail or in person, because we need your original signature (Note: there are separate packets for Graduate and Undergraduate students, as well as for Alumni/Guests)

-Yes, study abroad will typically replace your international business course:
+Yes, study abroad will typically replace your international business, or in certain cases, your capstone course:

-Travel costs are not usually finalized until about three months prior to departure.
-European programs typically cost between $4,000-$4,800, and the Asian programs are typically less than $4,000.
-The costs fluctuate due to Euros, British Pound, Baht, Dong and the fuel surcharges.
+Travel costs are not usually finalized until about three months prior to departure and are dependent on location and duration of the program.
+European programs typically cost between $4,000-$4,500, and the Asian programs are typically less than $4,000.
+The costs also fluctuate due to currency exchange rates and fuel surcharges.

 All airfare, bus and coach passes, hotel accommodations, tour fees, lectures, corporate visits, and some of your meals.
-Students need to bring money for meals, souvenirs, and for personal sightseeing excursions.
-(Note: If a student selects the "Land Only" option, they are responsible for air transportation from LAX to the foreign destination and ground transportation costs from and to the foreign airport to the hotel).
+Students need to bring money for meals, souvenirs, and for personal sightseeing excursions that are not included.
+(Note: If a student selects the "Land Only" option, they are responsible for air transportation from and to LAX (or other U.S. airport) and the foreign destination and ground transportation costs from and to the foreign airport to the hotels.

-Yes, we encourage our students to bring family members and/or friends (must be at least 16 years old).
+Yes, we encourage our students to bring family members and/or friends (must be at least 16 years old or with approval of the program director).
 The travel costs will be the same for your guest, but of course they will not have to pay tuition.
-They may attend all program activities, including lectures/corporate visits.
+They may attend all program activities, including lectures/corporate visits but are not required to do so.

-A $500 non-refundable deposit is due at time of registration to secure your place on one of this year’s study abroad programs.
-Additional payments are due approximately five months and 45 days prior to departure, depending on the program.
-You may pay for the travel costs in full at any time prior to 45 days prior to departure.
+A $500 deposit is due at time of registration to secure your place on one of our study abroad programs.
+Additional payments are due approximately three months and 45 days prior to departure, depending on the program.
+You may pay for the travel costs in full at any time prior to departure.

 Yes, please view our Scholarships Page for more information.

 Beginning two to three months prior to departure three mandatory pre-departure workshops will be held on Saturdays at the University of Redlands Main Campus.
-We will notify you of the pre-departure dates in due course.
+We will notify you of the pre-departure dates as they are set.
 Usually we hold one session at 60 or more days from departure, one 30-45 days out and one about two to three weeks before departure.

 If you complete the form with blue ink, you can scan it in color to email@example.com.
 Otherwise, you may mail or drop it off in person at the Dean's Office in Hornby Hall on the main campus.